dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 alice.id(acme.id());
 ```
-which implies the value of the ids ( to be unique) come for the same source ( say a GUID)nd even then is not Type Safe.
+which implies the value of the ids ( to be unique) come for the same source ( say a GUID) and even then is not Type Safe.

-So `alice.id()` and `acme.id()` need to return different type implying that they are different classes.
+So `alice.id()` and `acme.id()` need to return different types implying that they are different classes.

 But how do we declare those classes?